molgw/molgw/docs/input_variables.md

 **Description:**

 Specifies the method to obtain the initial wavefunctions.
-Possible values are 'SCF' or 'STATIONNARY'.
+Possible values are 'SCF' or 'STATIONARY'.

 ---